Share the following link on Facebook, Twitter, everywhere!

 To embed this video, copy the code below

-If you are having trouble signing the petition, please try opening in another browser, or sign on it directly on Change.org
+If you are having trouble signing the petition, please scroll down to the bottom of the page to sign the petition, or sign on it directly on Change.org

 - Racehorses across Australia earned $428,339,959 in prizemoney for their owners, yet no provisions are made for their retirement.
 Unfortunately, most are sent to slaughter.